 Many thanks Canada for letting me stand right behind Niagara Falls and feel the mist from the gushing water.
 And a dozen thank yous to New York for allowing me to gorge at the restaurant that created the original chicken wings.
 I will have to work my way up to the spicy sauce.
 Thanks to Idaho for proving you are way more than just potatoes and letting me stand on one of the most inspirational spots.

-And of course, thank you to my home state of California, not only have you been there for me every time I returned from my travels, you also showed me how to mushroom hunt in Angwin, gave me swag at a swanky San Francisco party and let me eat all-I-could-eat at a crab feed.
+And of course, thank you to my home state of California, not only have you been there for me every time I returned from traveling, you also showed me how to mushroom hunt in Angwin, gave me swag at a swanky San Francisco party and let me eat all-I-could-eat at a crab feed.

 And a huge thank you (danke, grazie, gracias, etc) for every reader following my bucket list journey.
 Much of my traveling adventures is a result of your support and there are not enough languages that could express my gratitude enough.
 It is my sincere wish and biggest dream that you have been inspired to say no to fear and to live your own bucket list.